After Hours (The Weeknd album)

-After Hours is the fourth studio album by Canadian singer the Weeknd, released on March 20, 2020, by XO and Republic Records.
-Primarily produced by the Weeknd, it features a variety of producers, including DaHeala, Illangelo, Max Martin, Metro Boomin, and OPN, most of whom the Weeknd had worked with previously.
-The standard edition of the album has no features, but the remixes edition contains guest appearances from Chromatics and Lil Uzi Vert.
+After Hours is the fourth studio album by the Canadian singer-songwriter the Weeknd.
+It was released on March 20, 2020, by XO and Republic Records.
+The standard edition of the album contains no guest appearances, but the deluxe edition features Ariana Grande and the remixes edition features Chromatics and Lil Uzi Vert.
+Production was primarily handled by the Weeknd alongside a variety of producers, including DaHeala, Illangelo, Max Martin, Metro Boomin, and OPN, most of whom the Weeknd had worked with previously.

+Prior to the album's release, the Weeknd confirmed that After Hours would contrast stylistically with its predecessor, Starboy (2016); some music journalists have noted the album reflects an artistic reinvention for the Weeknd, with the introduction of new wave and dream pop influences.
+The album's title is borrowed from the 1985 film of the same name, while its artwork and aesthetic was inspired by various other films.
 Thematically, After Hours explores loneliness, self-loathing, and escapism.

-Prior to the album's release, the Weeknd confirmed that After Hours would contrast stylistically with its predecessor, Starboy (2016).
-Music journalists have noted the album as an artistic reinvention for the Weeknd, with the introduction of new wave and dream pop influences.
-The artwork and aesthetic for its promotional material has been described as psychedelic and being inspired by various films, such as Casino (1995), Fear and Loathing in Las Vegas (1998), Joker (2019), and Uncut Gems (2019), while its title is borrowed from the 1985 film of the same name directed by Martin Scorsese.
+It is also the first installment in a trilogy of albums, preceding Dawn FM (2022) and Hurry Up Tomorrow (2025).